kostrouc/Bioinformatics_Tutorials/README.md

 This second script titled "ParseClstrViaCommandLine.Rmd" walks through how to reformat a .clstr file obtained after performing a cd-hit job.
 It utilizes an R script to reformat the file such that each cluster is named on the line with it's percent sequence identity.
 It retains only those protein headers that had >0 clusters (meaning it keeps the lines with '*' and '%') and produces the fileparsed output.
 It then writes the names of each of the duplicate clusters to a file and removes duplicates generating the filedup output.
 This filedup output is then used to search for these specific clusters in the fileparsed output which then outputs a final fileredundancy.txt file.
 The redundancy file can be used to match headers using grep after searching mass spectra against a database where redundancy was removed using cd-hit to identify the sequences that match more than one protein/organism.
 R script utilizes a modified version for rna seq files created by Robert Murdoch in 2018 obtained from https://rpubs.com/rmurdoch/cdhit_to_mapping_file.

+**SCRIPT THREE.
+OBTAIN UNIPROT TAXONOMIC LINEAGE FOR EACH PROTEIN IN A FASTA FILE**

+This third script titled "ObtainUniProtProteinTaxonomicLineage.sh" will walk through how to obtain a list of the UniProt ids from the headers in a fasta file, and it will obtain the taxonomic lineage associated with each protein id in that file.

 Citation:

 Ostrouchov, K. (2022).
 Bioinformatic_Tutorials. github.org.
 Available from: https://github.com/kostrouc/Bioinformatics_Tutorials/